JoyHak/awesome-notepad-plus-plus/README.md

 - Modern versions of useful plugins are installed.

 ## New icons
- - created a new fluent icon design on the toolbar
+- Buttons have been added to the toolbar settings menu for all plugins.
+You can always turn on the desired button in the special menu by clicking on the gear in the left corner of the toolbar.
- - added new buttons for pre-installed plugins
+ - Сreated a new fluent icon design on the toolbar
- - added launch, compile and debug buttons.
+ - Added new buttons for pre-installed plugins and internal commands.
  - The font in the "Search/Replace" window has been enlarged and all labels have been simplified to a minimum.
  - Added a new application icon from the Lumicons set from niivu.